atstp/wasabi/README.md

 ## about

-Directory structures :eyes: are first thing _everyone_ sees in _any_ project.
+Directory structures are first thing _everyone_ :eyes: sees in _any_ project.
-Good documentation makes a :star: great first impression and gives users a strong base to build on.
+Good documentation :books: makes a great first impression :star: and gives users a strong base to build on.

 There a